LUMS-WIT/NEST-Pakistan/README.md

 ## Prerequisite

 #### 1: Bash/CMD
-Basic Understanding of <a href="[url](https://www.tutorialspoint.com/unix/shell_scripting.htm)">bash commands</a> or windows comand line interface.
+Basic Understanding of <a href="https://www.tutorialspoint.com/unix/shell_scripting.htm">bash commands</a> or Windows command line interface.

-#### 2: Git/Github
+#### 2: Git/GitHub
-Make sure to have an account on github and git is properly installed on your system.
-It will help to clone latest code or you can constribute with us in this journey.
-You can follow below steps in case you have't installed.
+Make sure to have an account on GitHub and git is properly installed on your system.
+It will help to clone the latest code or you can contribute with us in this journey.
+You can follow the below steps in case you haven't installed it.

 #### 3: Python
 Messageix framework is build using python programming langauge.
 In order to build or run model python is required to install.